3dcitydb/3dcitydb-docs/source/impexp/preferences/citygml-import.rst

 To easily relate import logs to different 3D City Database instances managed on the Database tab, the Importer/Exporter creates one subfolder for each connection entry below the folder provided in the settings dialog.
-The *description text* of the connection entry (cf. chapter 5.2.1) is used as folder name.
+The *description text* of the connection entry (cf.
+:numref:`impexp_database_connection_management_chapter`)
+is used as folder name.
 Within that subfolder, a separate log file is created for every input file during an import to that 3D City Database connection.
 The filename includes the date and time of the import session according to following pattern: